WellthCare

 The $0 Stress Fix Your Benefits Plan Is Missing

-You've probably never thought of a walk in the park as a healthcare intervention.
-But it might be the single most cost-effective, clinically proven stress reducer that your benefits plan completely ignores.
-And I'm not talking about a wellness perk or a company hiking club.
-I'm talking about a trackable, verifiable, rewardable preventive health action that could save your organization real money on claims.
+You've probably never thought of a walk in the park as healthcare.
+But it's cheap, it's proven, and your benefits plan completely ignores it.
+I'm not talking about a perk or a hiking club.
+I'm talking about a trackable, verifiable, rewardable preventive health action that can save your organization real dollars on claims.

-Here's the problem: most employer health plans are built to react to symptoms.
+Most employer health plans react to symptoms.
 An employee feels stressed, so you offer therapy, an EAP hotline, or a meditation app.
-All of those have their place.
-But none of them address the upstream behavior that prevents stress from becoming a claim in the first place.
-Meanwhile, a 20-minute walk outdoors has been shown to lower cortisol, improve sleep, and reduce inflammation-all measurable outcomes that affect your bottom line.
+They all have their place.
+But they don't address the upstream behavior that prevents stress from turning into a claim.
+A 20-minute walk outdoors, meanwhile, has been shown to lower cortisol, improve sleep, and reduce inflammation.
+Those are measurable outcomes that hit your bottom line.

 The Blind Spot in Your Benefits Stack